hypernumbers/jekyll-bootstrap/_posts/2012-10-08-customising-your-call-centre.md

 category:
 tags: ["Call Centre", "Introduction"]
 ---

 {% include JB/setup %}

 # Customising Your Call Centre #

-A number of people have said to me that they want to get on and customise the call centre but are a bit feart of breaking it - so here is a quick guide - in 5 steps.
+A number of people have said to me that they want to get on and customise the call centre but are a bit feart of breaking it - so here is a quick guide - in 5 simple steps.

 The basic call centre only has 42 functions in cells - but it packs a hell of a lot of power into such a little package.
 So hold onto your hat!